-Current work includes the creation of syndemic interventions to solve complex healthcare problems, the development and treatment of anticoagulation and bleed reversal pathways, pathways that improve the ED based treatment of patients with sickle cell disease, HIV/HCV screening, HIV/HCV linkage and expansion of harm reduction programs to identify HIV and HCV in the emergency department and proximate community through ED based prehospital programs, as well as the stabilization and linkage to care of patients with opioid use and other substance use disorders.
+Current work includes the creation of syndemic interventions to solve complex healthcare problems, the development and treatment of anticoagulation and bleed reversal pathways, pathways that improve the ED based treatment of patients with sickle cell disease, HIV/HCV screening, HIV/HCV linkage and expansion of harm reduction programs to identify, link, and/or treat HIV and HCV even in the emergency department and proximate community through ED based prehospital programs, as well as the stabilization and linkage to care of patients with opioid use and other substance use disorders.
 Dr. Wilson plays a significant role in the operational management and design of process flow of the ED at Tampa General Hospital.
 He was highly engaged in the response to Covid-19 in the hospital and community, appearing over 100 times on TV, internet based platforms and radio.

-Dr. Wilson coordinates the emergency medicine coverage of local NFL games and serves as a team emergency medicine physician for the Tampa Bay Lightning.
+Dr. Wilson was instrumental in coordinating the emergency medicine coverage of local NFL games from 2015-2023 and served as a team emergency medicine physician for the Tampa Bay Lightning for 9 seasons.
 In addition, Wilson serves on numerous academic and community boards, conducts peer review for medical journals, and educates premedical and medical students.
 Jason Wilson is an Associate Professor at the Morsani College of Medicine, University of South Florida, with a core faculty role in resident education.

-He is also completing a PhD in anthropology at the University of South Florida, where he is an affiliate faculty member in the Department of Anthropology.
+Jason W. Wilson, MD is completing a PhD in anthropology at the University of South Florida, where he is an affiliate faculty member in the Department of Anthropology.
 His dissertation considers assemblage formation in clinical spaces and the expansion of syndemic models to co-located treatment of opioid use disorder and HCV.
 Expected completion date is Spring 2023.

-In January 2021, Dr. Wilson was appointed to the inaugural leadership team of the new USF Center for Justice Research and Policy.
+January 2021: Dr. Wilson was appointed to the inaugural leadership team of the new USF Center for Justice Research and Policy.